 #3 HIIT Run

 What is peloton HIIT run?
-As a whole, the peloton HIIT run is the tread workout series that designed to work on both aerobic and anaerobic fitness.
-The class duration is between 10 to 60 minutes and is divided into three levels that varies in diccifulty level from beginner to advanced.
+As a whole, the peloton HIIT run is the tread workout series designed to work on both aerobic and anaerobic fitness.
+The class duration is between 10 to 60 minutes and is divided into three levels that vary in difficulty level from beginner to advanced.

 What’s the difference between Peloton HIIT run and interval run?
 The difference between peloton HIIT run and Interval run is that interval run has a moderate intensity and can be done by beginners.
 It can include light jogging followed by walking time, which is great for people to get started with running.

-On the other hand, HIIT run has longer and more intense running time.
-And because it is much harder to maintain high intensity effort for a longer duration, realistically, those classes can be mainly tolerated by skilled runners.
+On the other hand, the HIIT run has a longer and more intense running time.
+And because it is much harder to maintain the high-intensity effort for a longer duration, realistically, those classes can be mainly tolerated by skilled runners.

 Peloton HIIT vs Intervals

 The difference between peloton HIIT and intervals is that intervals often include prolonged recovery time and moderate work intensity.
 The HIIT classes are designed to minimize rest time and maximize heart rate during the workout.